Motivating Next-Gen Accelerators with Flexible (N:M) Activation Sparsity via Benchmarking Lightweight Post-Training Sparsification Approaches: Introduction

 \section{Introduction}

-The expanding capabilities of Large Language Models (LLMs) have driven enormous demand for efficient AI inference.
-A common rule of thumb states that inference serving speed for a dense model with $N$ parameters scales as $\propto 1/\sqrt{N}$~\citep{erdil2025inference}.
-Accelerating inference typically involves either reducing numerical precision via quantization to mitigate memory bottlenecks and enable faster arithmetic~\citep{10639389} or sparsification to reduce the number of parameters~\citep{maximov20252}.
-Sparsity improves LLM efficiency in two key ways: (1) by reducing computation, and (2) by reducing I/O traffic for transferring parameters between memory and compute units – a major bottleneck during inference.
+Large Language Models (LLMs) have intensified demand for efficient inference.
+A common rule of thumb suggests serving speed for a dense $N$-parameter model scales as $\propto 1/\sqrt{N}$~\citep{erdil2025inference}.
+Inference is often accelerated via quantization~\citep{frantar2022gptq, 10639389} or sparsification~\citep{frantar2023sparsegpt,maximov20252}, with sparsity reducing both compute and memory I/O.